 Like anywhere else in the world, bad things can happen and petty crimes are present.
 Now, to answer the question: is Ella safe?

 In fact, Sri Lanka is probably the safest country we’ve traveled to in Asia.
-The locals are very friendly and crimes directed at tourists are rare.
-We’ve made two separate trips to Sri Lanka and not once did we feel unsafe.
+The locals are very friendly, and crimes directed at tourists are rare.
+We’ve had two separate trips to Sri Lanka, and not once did we feel unsafe.
 The only thing you should keep an eye out for is the harsh midday sun!
 So prepare your sunscreens and apply generously.

 How to Get to Ella

-The best way to reach Ella is to take the famous train from Kandy or Hatton if you’re coming from Adam’s Peak.
+The best way to reach Ella is to take the famous train from Kandy or Hatton, if you’re coming from Adam’s Peak.
 Not only is it a breathtakingly beautiful ride, but it's also a very convenient way to reach Ella.

 You can find the updated train schedules and pricing on the railway government site.
-But a ticket from Kandy to Ella costs 150 LKR (0.75 USD) for a third class and 270 LKR (1.36 USD) for a second class.
+But the ticket from Kandy to Ella costs about 1 USD for third class and around 2 USD for second class.

-You can buy a ticket at the train station but if you want to make sure, reserve your tickets at the stations a day in advance.
-Especially if you’re traveling in the high season.
-Though in our case, we showed up on the day of our departure and bought our tickets with no trouble at the Kandy train station.
+You can buy a ticket at the train station, but if you want to be sure, reserve your tickets at the station a day in advance.
+Particularly if you visit during peak season.
+You might also want to consider booking your train ticket online.

 Alternatively, it is possible and cheap to take a bus from anywhere else to Ella.
-But, it is tiresome and complicated as you will need to change buses and might even have to take a tuk-tuk.
+However, it is time-consuming and complicated because you will need to change buses and may even have to take a tuk tuk.